ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `[yarpp]` to show content related to the current post.
 You may use more than one YARPP shortcode in a given post or template.

+All the parameters accepted by `yarpp_related()` (see below) can also be used in the shortcode.
+Here are some examples...

 If you know the reference Post ID that you want to show content related to, use:

 `[yarpp reference_id=123]` to show content related to post 123